Genez-io/genez-io.github.io/content/posts/web3_app.md

 npm install mongoose
 ```

+These npm packages will be used to interact with the blockchain and to save the events triggered on the blockchain in a Mongo database.

-Create a `client` directory in the root directory of your project where you'll build the frontend application.
+Create a `client-blockchain-project` directory in the root directory of your project where you'll build the frontend application.

 ```
-mkdir -p blockchain-project/client
+mkdir -p blockchain-project/client-blockchain-project
-cd blockchain-project/client
+cd blockchain-project/client-blockchain-project
 ```

 Create a new React app with the following command: